-When enabled it monitors the changes apps tries make to your files.
+When enabled it monitors the changes apps are trying make to your files.
 If a blacklisted app is the one trying to modify files inside the protected folders, the app will be blocked, and you’ll get a notification of the suspicious activity.

 By default, Controlled folder access monitors your files stored in the Documents, Pictures, Movies, and Desktop folders.
-While you can’t remove the default folder, it’s possible to add other locations.
+While you can’t remove the default folders, it’s possible to add other locations.

 In addition, Windows 10 is introducing a new security feature to audit, configure, and manage Windows system and apps exploit mitigation settings using the dashboard, and this feature works even if you use a third-party antivirus.

 The new settings are located on Windows Defender Security Center > App & browser control, under Exploit Protection settings.

 What’s new on apps

 The Windows 10 Fall Creators Update also brings new apps experiences, such as Story Remix on a new version of Photos, View 3D, and most built-in apps (if not all of them) like Mail & Calendar, Paint 3D, People, Alarms & Clock, Maps, Groove Music, Movies & TV, Windows Store, and others will start getting the Fluent Design System treatment.